yufeix5/Info-201A-Final-project/README.md

 * Know where and which type of Airbnb is the most popular in New York.

-* Considering the public safety factor, how does this relate to choosing an Airbnb location.

 ## Tools that we use: